shivannis/xandr-docs-public/xandr-docs/articles/monetize/view-line-item-details.md

   - Number of creatives shown to a given user over the lifetime of the line item
   - Number of creatives shown to a given user per day
   - Number of minutes/hours/days that must pass before a given user can be shown another creative
 - **Cookies**: Whether or not the creatives associated to campaigns under this line item can be shown to users without cookies.
 Be aware that frequency caps do not apply to such users.

+  > [!NOTE]
-Frequency caps and whether to show to cookieless users can also be set at the advertiser, insertion order, campaign, and creative levels, or any combination of the five levels.
+  > Frequency caps and whether to show to cookieless users can also be set at the advertiser, insertion order, campaign, and creative levels, or any combination of the five levels.
 The most restrictive setting always takes precedence.
-For more information, see [Frequency
+For more information, see [Frequency Targeting](frequency-and-recency-caps.md).
-Targeting](frequency-and-recency-caps.md).

 ## Reporting labels